1970 British Commonwealth Games

 The 1970 British Commonwealth Games were held in Edinburgh, Scotland, from 16 to 25 July 1970.
 This was the first time the name British Commonwealth Games was adopted, the first time metric units rather than imperial units were used in all events, and also the first time the event was held in Scotland.

 Also, the event saw the first unique Games trademark logo: an emblem showing the Games emblem intertwined with a St Andrews Cross and a thistle.
 The event was followed by the 1970 Commonwealth Paraplegic Games for wheelchair athletes.
+The 1970 Games was one of the most successful in the history of the event.